 Fresh shots have been fired in the America's Cup cheating case that refuses to go away.

-Kiwi sailor Matt Mitchell, a former grinder for Oracle Team USA, has filed complaints of gross misconduct against all five members of the America's Cup jury, including New Zealand's Graham McKenzie, with sailing's international governing body, ISAF.
+Kiwi sailor Matt Mitchell, a former grinder for Oracle Team USA, has filed complaints of gross misconduct against all five members of the America's Cup International Jury (ACIJ), including New Zealand's Graham McKenzie, with world sailing's governing body, ISAF.

 His action follows a recently laid complaint against his former teammate Simeon Tienpont, who is now with Italian team Luna Rossa.

-Mitchell was banned for four races and subsequently never took part in Oracle's cup defence after the international jury found him guilty of gross misconduct following a hearing into the manipulation of the weight distribution of boats that Oracle sailed in warm-up regattas.
+Mitchell took no part in the contest after the international jury found him guilty of gross misconduct following a hearing into the illegal modification of the AC45 catamarans that Oracle sailed in warm-up regattas.
+He was banned for four races in the America's Cup match and subsequently never won his place back on the boat.

-Yachting New Zealand later ruled no further action should be taken against Mitchell, with the panel raising a number of questions with regard to the conduct and actions of the international jury while investigating the case.
-Earlier this month ISAF also ruled Mitchell's case to be closed, clearing the way for the Kiwi sailor to seek damages.
+Following the America's Cup, the matter was referred to Yachting New Zealand, which ruled no further action should be taken against Mitchell.
+The Yachting New Zealand arbitration panel raised a number of questions with regard to the conduct and actions of the international jury while investigating the case.

 Mitchell also alleges the jury members had in their possession a document they failed to disclose that "fuels the implication of collusion".